 The following tutorial will show you how to assemble, program, pair, and test the TinyScreen SmartWatch kit.
 Begin by downloading the necessary drivers here.
 These will help your computer recognize the TinyDuino when plugged into a USB port.
 The TinyScreen SmartWatch will work with both Android and iOS phones.
 Both processes are described below.

-- TinyScreen SmartWatch Kit
+- TinyScreen SmartWatch Kit which includes:

 Android: Downloading and Installing the Android App